 And it’s a good idea, because technically, you’re listening to your future customers when you look at that data.
 And when you make changes based on the data, customers experience the resonance- you’re more relevant and impactful.
 Your efforts are more compelling and persuasive.

-And that’s how you win at lead gen.
+And that’s how you win at B2B lead generation.

 Brian Carter is a popular business expert and keynote speaker with Fortune 500 clients like NBC, Microsoft and Humana as well as small businesses.
 He delivers motivational keynotes with practical takeaways with the comedic flair of his stand up comedy background.
 His agency, The Brian Carter Group, creates marketing that excites customers and increases brand visibility, sales and loyalty.
 Brian is a bestselling author you’ve probably seen on Bloomberg TV or in Inc, Entrepreneur, The Wall Street Journal or The New York Times.
 He has over 250,000 online fans and reaches over 3 million people per year.